Pulitzer Prize Winner

 I was sent to the area to help cover the developing story.
 At sunrise, I made my way to the Hudson River waterfront in Jersey City and Bayonne, New Jersey.
 Looking across the river toward New York City, I saw a skyline marked by wreckage, drifting debris, and thick smoke.
 Yet amid the chaos, one image stood out: the Statue of Liberty rising in the harbor, her torch held high.

-I was part of the Associated Press photo team covering President Clinton’s affair with White House intern Monica Lewinsky.
-The story evolved rapidly and captured the nation’s attention, creating an intense demand for photographs of all the key figures involved.
+In 1998, I was part of the Associated Press photo team covering U.S. President Bill Clinton’s affair with White House intern Monica Lewinsky.
+The Clinton-Lewinsky scandal, which was popularly known as “Monicagate”, evolved rapidly and captured the nation’s attention, creating an intense demand for photographs of all the key figures involved.

-On April 6, 1998, Monica appeared in Philadelphia at the Wanamaker Building with her attorney, William Ginsburg.
-As she suddenly emerged from the building’s front entrance and dashed toward a waiting car, I had a split-second opportunity to capture her on film—an unguarded moment, photographed from just a few feet away.
+On April 6, 1998, Monica appeared in Philadelphia at the historic landmark Wanamaker Building with her attorney, William Ginsburg.
+As she suddenly emerged from the building’s front entrance and frantically dashed toward a waiting car, I had a split-second opportunity to forever capture her on film—an unguarded moment, photographed from just a few feet away.

 About